History

 There have been improvements and changes made to the original school building along the way.
 In 2011, all of the school’s toilets were refurbished and new shelving, flooring and storage were added to each classroom.
 In 2015, two ASD classes opened for enrolment and this year 2021 has finally seen the completion of an extension to the main school building to house a purpose-built, modern ASD unit and playground, a complete overhaul of electrical and heating services and extensions to the entrance and administrative areas.
 Coupled with a major investment in new school furniture in each classroom in 2018/2019, it has been the largest development in the school’s history, one that has dramatically improved the overall facilities the school has to offer.

 Having originally functioned with 3 teachers for 114 children in 1985, it is a major sign of the changed educational landscape of Ireland, that the school has now 12 teachers and 9 SNAs on-site to cater in a decidedly more targeted way for the individual needs of a much more manageable current enrolment of 140-150 pupils.
-Ms Hurley often recalls the year back in the early 90s that she had “only” 39 pupils in her fifth and sixth class and thought she was blessed lucky!
+Ms Hurley often recalled the year back in the early 90s that she had “only” 39 pupils in her fifth and sixth class and thought she was blessed lucky!

 One of the biggest changes in the school has been the move from the original blackboards and chalk in each classroom to the dawn of the digital era.
 From the original pieces of educational technology, the “stiallscannán” slide, film and overhead projectors, in 2008 the school purchased Interactive Whiteboards for each classroom.
 Broadband facilities had improved from the original single dial-up phone line to an ISDN line and then on to a fully networked, higher-speed system that brought the digital world into the classroom and opened the school to more modern teaching methodologies and learning opportunities.
 Banks of laptops and tablets were added and the school can now use mobile high-tech touch-screen TVs to add a bit of pizzazz to a modern-day assembly or Christmas sing-a-long and pupils can access a wealth of research materials for projects without leaving their seats.
 It was quite a poignant day when it was finally decided that the banks of old encyclopedia that graced the shelves of the school library were no longer needed or relevant for the modern pupil.
 And having been recycled for many years as notice boards, the refurbishment of 2020, eventually saw the departure of the original class blackboards.
 In recent times, the digital revolution continued apace with the dawn of the digital learning platforms and leaps forward in home-school communication by email, video-conferencing etc.